 Our events are about sharing knowledge and connecting people.
-Presentations are intelligent, sociable and pitch-free, and social sessions are a proven way to catch up with fellow professionals and make new contacts.
+Presentations are intelligent, research & case study driven, and our social sessions are a proven way to catch up with fellow professionals and make new contacts.

 The Joy of Work-Joy – A tale of two work cultures